Kaeino/Kaeino/README.md

 <div align="center">
   <div style="width: 20px;">
-    <h3>"Life passes by in the blink of an eye, like whispers in the wind.
+    <h3>"Life passes by in the blink of an eye, like the fleeting melodies.
 Embrace each moment, for they are the threads that weave the tapestry of your existence."</h3>
   </div>
 </div>